How to: Execute a Stored Procedure that Returns Rows

 If your application does not use TableAdapters, call the ExecuteReader method on a command object, setting its CommandType property to StoredProcedure. ("Command object" refers to the specific command for the .NET Framework Data Provider that your application is using.
 For example, if your application is using the .NET Framework Data Provider for SQL Server, the command object would be SqlCommand.)

 The following examples show how to execute stored procedures that return rows from a database using either TableAdapters or command objects.
-For more information on querying with TableAdapters and commands, see Filling Datasets with Data.
+For more information on querying with TableAdapters and commands, see Filling Datasets and Querying Data Overview.

 This example shows how to create a TableAdapter query using the TableAdapter Query Configuration Wizard, and then it provides information on how to declare an instance of the TableAdapter and execute the query.